COOLER, LESS HUMID AIR - FOR A FEW DAYS

 WINDS & WAVES:

-THURSDAY: Turning breezy and cooler with a mix of sun and clouds.
+TODAY: Turning breezy and cooler with a mix of sun and clouds.
 Lower humidity.
-Stray shower?
-HIGH: 75 LOW: 52
+Stray shower in central WI.
+HIGH: 76 LOW: 52

 INDEPENDENCE DAY: Mostly sunny, hot, and muggy.
 HIGH: 91 LOW: 69